The Beginners’ Guide To Setting Up A Fully Remote Business

 How to make your business fully remote?

-There’s no silver bullet, but here are some steps that you can and should take during your journey.
+There’s no silver bullet, but here are a couple of work from home tips and steps that you can and should take during your journey.
 Every business is unique, so many of the following recommendations will depend on how you do things at your organization.

 1. Outline remote working guidelines and policies